EvaluationParameters Class

 Type: System.MidpointRounding

 Gets or sets the rounding algorithm.
 The default value is System.MidpointRounding.ToEven, also known as round to even or banker’s rounding.
 This is the default .NET rounding algorithm.
 For traditional rounding, set this property to MidpointRounding.AwayFromZero.
+Rounding is applied only in comparison operators using the Math.Round() method.
+Set the value of Precision property to -1 to disable rounding.

 • PerformNullChecks